dfkaye/where.js/README.md

 # string data vs. empty data

-Data with quoted strings are preserved.
+While data with quoted strings are preserved,

     it('should handle quoted values', function () {
       where(function () {